anty-filidor/network_diffusion/README.md

     probability=0.5,  # probability of infection
 )

-# get the graph - a medium for spreading
+# get a graph - a medium for spreading
 network = nd.mln.functions.get_toy_network_piotr()

-# perform the simulation that lasts four epochs
+# perform the simulation for three epochs
 simulator = nd.Simulator(model=spreading_model, network=network)
 logs = simulator.perform_propagation(n_epochs=3)

-# obtain detailed logs for each actor in the form of JSON
+# obtain detailed logs for each actor in JSON format
 raw_logs_json = logs.get_detailed_logs()

-# or obtain aggregated logs for each of the network's layer
+# or obtain aggregated logs for each of the network's layers
-aggregated_logs_json = logs.get_aggragated_logs()
+aggregated_logs_json = logs.get_aggregated_logs()

-# or just save a summary of the experiment with all the experiment's details
+# or save a summary of the experiment with all its details
 logs.report(visualisation=True, path="my_experiment")
 ```